Aquaverse/AlphaQRCodeReaderViewController/README.md

 }];
 ```

-Now when we touch the scan button we need to display the QRCodeReaderViewController:
+Now when we touch the scan button we need to display the AlphaQRCodeReaderViewController:

 ```objective-c
 #pragma mark - Action Methods